lgcolella/sales-tax-problem/README.md

-# sales-taxes-problem
+# sales-tax-problem

-Implementation of the Sales Taxes Problem.
+Implementation of the Sales Tax Problem.

 ## Summary
 - [Problem](#problem)